org-formation/org-formation-cli/not-supported.md

 If you feel it is important to support these scenarios, please post an enhancement or make a pull request!

 **in general**
-- it is not possible to use a custom role name for organization access (OrganizationAccountAccessRole is assumed to available in all accounts)
 - it is not possible to run org-formation on windows

 **within the organization section**: